simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 verb 3
 ```

-_NOTE_: Append the following to also route the default route and therefore allow internet access over the VPN:
+_NOTE_: Append the following to also route the default route and therefore allow internet access over the VPN (you'll also may need the `forward_vpn_clients` service below):
 ```
 push "redirect-gateway def1 bypass-dhcp" push "dhcp-option DNS 1.1.1.1"